NRI Income Tax & Compliance

 • If the AO is convinced that the total income warrants no deduction of tax or deduction at a lower rate, they may issue a certificate in Form 15AA directly to the payer.

-• For the amount credited or paid in March, the due date extends to April 30.
+• For deductions in March, the due date is April 30.

-Additionally, it is crucial to file quarterly TDS statements by their respective due dates.
+Additionally, it is crucial to file quarterly TDS statements on time.

 Consequences of Non-Deduction or Non-Payment of TDS